 This dispersal method was, by far, the one all the kids wanted.
 They just loved thinking about placing seeds inside a balloon and then popping the balloon to create the exploding and seed dispersal.

-Y'all we had the best time with this challenge!
+Y’all, we had the best time with this challenge!
 The kids learned so much about seed dispersal and their models were precious!
+Click on any of the image below to see the details in my store!